Green Revolution in India

-Under premiership of Congress leaders Lal Bahadur Shastri and Indira Gandhi, the Green Revolution within India commenced in 1968, leading to an increase in food grain production, especially in Punjab, Haryana, and Uttar Pradesh.
-Major milestones in this undertaking were the development of high-yielding varieties of wheat, and rust resistant strains of wheat.
-The long-term effects of green revolution have been analysed by environmentalists like Vandana Shiva and others who say that it caused greater environmental, financial and sociological problems like droughts, rural indebtedness and farmer suicides.
-Reports have shown soil deterioration from the use of chemicals which has led to the collapse of agricultural systems in many regions of the country, and negatively affected the farmers, food and water supply.
+Under the premiership of Congress leaders Lal Bahadur Shastri the Green Revolution within India commenced in 1968, leading to an increase in food grain production, especially in Punjab, Haryana, and Western Uttar Pradesh.
+Major milestones in this undertaking were the development of high-yielding varieties of wheat, and rust-resistant strains of wheat.

 Notable figures and institutions

-A number of people have been recognized for their efforts during India's Green Revolution.
+A number of people have been recognised for their efforts during India's Green Revolution.